oiva-johannes/General-XxY-Sudoku-Checker/README.md

 # General-XxY-Sudoku-Checker
-Python program for checking correctness of any sized sudoku.
+Program for checking correctness of any sized sudoku.